-The battery saver feature will turn off the interior lamps 30 minutes after the ignition is turned to the 1 (LOCK) position.
+The battery saver feature will turn off the interior lamps 30 minutes after the ignition is turned to the off position.

-Two stage unlocking may be disabled or re-enabled by simultaneously pressing the \square and \square controls on the IKT for four seconds (disabling two stage unlock allows all vehicle doors to unlock simultaneously).
+Two stage unlocking may be disabled or re-enabled by simultaneously pressing the and controls on the IKT for four seconds (disabling two stage unlock allows all vehicle doors to unlock simultaneously).
 The turn lamps will flash twice to indicate that two-stage unlock was enabled or disabled.

-Opening front windows and moonroof (if equipped)
+Opening front windows and moon roof (if equipped)

-Press \square and hold for more than two seconds in order to begin opening the two front windows and moonroof (if equipped).
+Press and hold for more than two seconds in order to begin opening the two front windows and moon roof (if equipped).

-- The \square control can then be released and the windows and moonroof will complete the opening operation.
-Note: If the moonroof is in the vent range, the moonroof will move to full vent. - If any other remote entry transmitter control is pressed during the opening operation, both windows and moonroof movement will stop.
+- The control can then be released and the windows and moon roof will complete the opening operation.
+Note: If the moon roof is in the vent range, the moon roof will move to full vent. - If any other remote entry transmitter control is pressed during the opening operation, both windows and moon roof movement will stop.

-Note: The ignition must be in the 1 (LOCK) position and the accessory delay feature must be not activated in order for this feature to operate.
+Note: The ignition must be in the off position and the accessory delay feature must be not activated in order for this feature to operate.

-Locking the doors
+Locking the doors 🖰

-1. Press and release to lock all the doors.
-The turn lamps will flash.

-2. Press and release again within three seconds to confirm that all the doors are closed.
+- 1. Press riangle and release to lock all the doors.
+The turn lamps will flash. - 2.
+Press and release again within three seconds to confirm that all the doors are closed.
 Note: The doors will lock again, the horn will chirp and the turn lamps will flash once if all the doors and trunk are closed.